danielbanda/kalicrypt/01_DOCS/provisioning.md

 - `--plan` and `--dry-run` are **strictly non-destructive** and print a JSON plan.
 - `--do-postcheck` (by itself) is **non-destructive**: it opens the LUKS volume, mounts the target root, installs the post-boot checker, writes the recovery doc, unmounts and closes.
 - `--yes` performs the full provision (partitioning, LUKS/LVM, rsync, firmware, boot plumbing, initramfs).
+- `--keyfile-auto` generates a 64-byte key at `--keyfile-path` (default `/etc/cryptsetup-keys.d/cryptroot.key`) and ensures the initramfs embeds it so the device can unlock headlessly.
+- `--keyfile-rotate` adds a fresh keyfile slot (optionally removing the previous slot when `--remove-passphrase` is also supplied).
+- `--remove-passphrase` only succeeds after the new keyfile is verified and the initramfs is rebuilt with the embedded key; on failure the run exits with `FAIL_REMOVE_PASSPHRASE_BLOCKED`.
+- `--skip-rsync` is allowed for plan/dry-run; using it during a full run emits `FAIL_RSYNC_SKIPPED_FULLRUN`.

 ## Keyfile

 - Use `--passphrase-file ~/secret.txt`.
 Tilde expands to `/home/<user>/secret.txt`.
 The program also expands `~` internally.
 - The file must exist and be non-empty; permissions should be owner-only (e.g., `400` or `600`).
+- `--keyfile-auto` will create `/etc/cryptsetup-keys.d/cryptroot.key` (owner `root:root`, mode `0400`), add it to LUKS, write the `cryptroot` entry in `/mnt/nvme/etc/crypttab`, and rebuild the initramfs with the key bundled.
+- Provisioning and planning JSON exposes `"key_unlock": { "mode": "keyfile", "path": "…" }` when the keyfile flow is active and sets `"security_caveat": "embedded_key_in_initramfs"` to call out the risk profile.
+- `--keyfile-rotate` performs safe rotation: a new key is added and tested (`cryptsetup --test-passphrase`), the initramfs is rebuilt, and the previous keyslot is removed only after verification.
+Combine with `--remove-passphrase` to drop the human passphrase entirely.

 ## Postcheck verification